Corporate plan

 Buckinghamshire Council is committed to equality of opportunity, fostering good relations, and eliminating discrimination, harassment and victimisation.

-We recognise, respect and celebrate the fact that our staff and the people we serve are all from different backgrounds, whether this is our age, disability, ethnicity, family setting, gender, sexual orientation, religion or belief.
+We recognise, respect, and celebrate the fact that our staff and the people we serve are diverse, whether this is our age, disability, ethnicity, family setting, sex, sexual orientation, religion, or belief.
 We will work with our partners to promote equality, celebrate diversity, improve social inclusion and mobility, and ensure fairness for everyone.

 Contact us